esigler/muck/README.markdown

 *   Be run through Perltidy (with Perl Best Practices settings)
 *   Have "use strict" and "use warnings" turned on (with no exceptions)
 *   And, just to see how weird things would get, Perlcritc turned up all the way to severity=1 (default PBP ruleset to begin with, we'll see what else to add later.)

+Will this result in some of the most overgrown, pedantic code ever?
+Of course!